hyperledger/iroha-ed25519/README.md

 # API

-- API for Ed25519 is defined at [ed25519.h](./include/ed25519/ed25519.h)
+- API for Ed25519 is defined at [ed25519.h](include/ed25519/ed25519/ed25519.h)
-- API for SHA512 is defined at [sha512.h](./include/ed25519/sha512.h)
+- API for SHA512 is defined at [sha512.h](include/ed25519/ed25519/sha512.h)
-- API for RNG is defined at [randombytes.h](./include/ed25519/randombytes.h)
+- API for RNG is defined at [randombytes.h](include/ed25519/ed25519/randombytes.h)

 # Modules

 ## ed25519 digital signature algorithm

-### `ref10`

-Portable but relatively slow C implementation, originally copied from [supercop-20171020](http://bench.cr.yp.to/supercop.html).
+- `ref10` - portable but relatively slow C implementation, originally copied from [supercop-20171020](http://bench.cr.yp.to/supercop.html).
 Its API was redesigned to separate signature data from the *signed message* content.

-### `amd64-64-24k`

-Fast but non-portable C and ASM implementation, only for AMD64.
+- `amd64-64-24k` - fast (4x ref10) but non-portable C and ASM implementation, only for AMD64.
 Copied from [supercop-20171020](http://bench.cr.yp.to/supercop.html).
-Its API was redesigned to separate signature data from the *signed message* content.
+Adopted to be included as a module.
+- `amd64-64-24k-pic` - same implementation as `amd64-64-24k`, but has Position Independent Code (`-fPIC`) fixes by @l4l.

 ## SHA512 has function as a dependency of ed25519

-### `sha2_openssl`

-Implementation of FIPS 180-4 SHA2 512 hash function, which uses openssl underneath.
+- `sha2_openssl` - implementation of FIPS 180-4 SHA2 512 hash function, which uses openssl underneath

-### `sha3_brainhub`

-Implementation of FIPS 202 SHA3 512 hash function taken from [brainhub repository](https://github.com/brainhub/SHA3IUF).
+- `sha3_brainhub` - implementation of FIPS 202 SHA3 512 hash function taken from [brainhub repository](https://github.com/brainhub/SHA3IUF).
-Repository consisted of a single C file, which was adopted to be included in a project as a module.
+Repository consists of a single C file, which was adopted to be included in a project as a module.

 ## PRNG implementation as a dependency of ed25519